 § 911.
 Construction.

-To the extent authorized by federal law, this chapter applies the federal government and any reports filed by the federal government for rights claimed under permits, licenses, registrations, statements of water diversion and use, stockpond certificates, and non-reserved and reserved rights on file with the board.
+To the extent authorized by federal or tribal law, this chapter applies to an Indian tribe or the federal government and any reports filed by the Indian tribe or federal government for rights claimed under permits, licenses, registrations, statements of water diversion and use, stockpond certificates, and non-reserved and reserved rights on file with the board.

 Nothing in this chapter shall be construed to limit or modify the board's authority to obtain information under any other lawful authority.